Lepidoptera: Flight

-Flight is an important aspect of the lives of butterflies and moths, and is used for evading predators, searching for food, and finding mates in a timely manner, as most lepidopteran species do not live long after eclosion.
+Flight is used for evading predators, searching for food, and finding mates.
 It is the main form of locomotion in most species.
-In Lepidoptera, the forewings and hindwings are mechanically coupled and flap in synchrony.
-Flight is anteromotoric, or being driven primarily by action of the forewings.
+The forewings and hindwings are mechanically coupled and flap in synchrony.
+Flight is driven primarily by action of the forewings.
 Although lepidopteran species reportedly can still fly when their hindwings are cut off, it reduces their linear flight and turning capabilities.

-Lepidopteran species have to be warm, about 77 to 79 F, to fly.
-They depend on their body temperature being sufficiently high and since they cannot regulate it themselves, this is dependent on their environment.
-Butterflies living in cooler climates may use their wings to warm their bodies.
-They will bask in the sun, spreading out their wings so that they get maximum exposure to the sunlight.
-In hotter climates butterflies can easily overheat, so they are usually active only during the cooler parts of the day, early morning, late afternoon or early evening.
-During the heat of the day, they rest in the shade.
-Some larger thick-bodied moths (e.g. Sphingidae) can generate their own heat to a limited degree by vibrating their wings.
-The heat generated by the flight muscles warms the thorax while the temperature of the abdomen is unimportant for flight.
-To avoid overheating, some moths rely on hairy scales, internal air sacs, and other structures to separate the thorax and abdomen and keep the abdomen cooler.

-Some species of butterflies can reach fast speeds, such as the southern dart, which can go as fast as 48.4 km/h.
+Some butterflies can reach fast speeds, such as the southern dart, which can go as fast as 48.4 km/h.
 Sphingids are some of the fastest flying insects, some are capable of flying at over 50 km/h, having a wingspan of 35-150 mm.
 In some species, sometimes a gliding component to their flight exists.
 Flight occurs either as hovering, or as forward or backward motion.
-In butterfly and moth species, such as hawk moths, hovering is important as they need to maintain a certain stability over flowers when feeding on the nectar.
+In species such as hawk moths, hovering is important as they need to maintain a certain stability over flowers when feeding on the nectar.